MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/partnerapps/create-a-system-settings-application.md

 ## <span id="Creating_system_settings_applications"></span><span id="creating_system_settings_applications"></span><span id="CREATING_SYSTEM_SETTINGS_APPLICATIONS"></span>Creating system settings applications

-Settings applications are Windows Universal apps and should therefore conform to all programming guidelines for Windows Universal apps (see [Guidelines for Universal Windows Platform (UWP) apps)](https://msdn.microsoft.com/en-us/library/windows/apps/hh465424.aspx):
+Settings applications are Windows Universal apps and should therefore conform to all programming guidelines for Windows Universal apps (see [Guidelines for Universal Windows Platform (UWP) apps](https://msdn.microsoft.com/en-us/library/windows/apps/hh465424.aspx) for more information):

 1. Use the Windows Software Development Kit (SDK) to create a Windows Universal app.
 For more information on creating a Windows Universal app, see [Build UWP apps with Visual Studio](https://msdn.microsoft.com/en-us/library/windows/apps/xaml/dn609832.aspx).
-This application will be the system settings application.
-If you're writing a settings app targeting a phone, you can also create a Windows Phone Silverlight app.
+This application will be a system settings application.
+If you're writing a settings app targeting Windows Phone, you can also create a Windows Phone Silverlight app.
 2. Declare the settings app capability and the SettingPageUri to describe the page that your application link is listed.
 Also add the AppActivationMode setting to point to the link.
 Do this in the application manifest: `xmlns:rescap=http://schemas.microsoft.com/appx/manifest/foundation/windows10/restrictedcapabilities`

     ```